Kriesse/urbanraum/_classes/composition_into-performance.md

   The session is directed to dancers, performers and movers with experience, who are interested on the praxis of improvisation, instant composition and performance.

   The session is guided by Jennifer Ocampo, further on by other Performers.
-  16., 23 February and 02., March by Jose Andrade
+  02., March by Jose Andrade

   ///